tytydraco/yessleep/out/Were_a_family_of_Satanists_And_Were_being_haunted_for_it.md

 "Then why...?", Izzy's question trails off.
 She's unable to finish it for obvious reasons.
 She hates talking about him.
 We all do, except for Tommy.

-I gueed her question would be, "then why are they haunting us?"
+I guessed her question would be, "then why are they haunting us?"

 To which I'd say, "I don't know honey...".